Sanjay Hazare

-Sanjay Sukhanand Hazare (born 18 February 1961) is an Indian former cricketer who became an umpire after retiring as a player.
+Sanjay Sukhanand Hazare (born 18 February 1961) is an Indian former cricketer and umpire.

 Early life

 He was born in Vadodara, Gujarat in 1961.
 Several members of his family have been cricket players; his uncle Vijay Hazare was an Indian cricket captain.

 Playing career

 Hazare played 48 First-class matches and six List A matches for Baroda between 1981 and 1998.

 Umpiring career

-He is currently a cricket umpire, who has umpired five One Day Internationals, one Twenty20 International match and 16 Indian Premier League matches.
+He is currently a cricket umpire, who has officiated in five One Day Internationals, one Twenty20 International match and 16 Indian Premier League matches.